A Few Words on Empathy

 Some things are determined by our genetics and our family history.
 Things like whether you will cheer for the Beavers or the Ducks.
 Empathy is a skill that must be learned.
 It gets stronger with practice, and more powerful with intention.

-Which is not to say that we start out with nothing to work with.
+This is not to say that we start out with nothing to work with.
 When a baby sees and hears another baby crying, they will begin to cry too.
 Is this empathy?

 In any case, it can certainly be unlearned.
 And that’s where Nature passes the ball to Nurture.